 - Cotton balls

 Prep work also includes getting your dog ready for their wash.
-Brush their hair, clean their ears, and clip their nails first; this way, you don’t have to struggle with a wet dog afterwards.
+Brush their hair, clean their ears, and clip their nails first; this way, you don’t have to struggle with a wet dog afterward.

 Wash Hair Down the Drain